 In its early stages, women will usually not have or feel any clear discomfort at first, but as time goes on for more than half of women infected, they will experience the following at different time;

 - Painful and burning sensation during urination

 - Pain during sexual intercourse

-- Abnormal and colourful vaginal discharge which sometimes may have odor
+- Abnormal and colorful vaginal discharge which sometimes may have an odor

 - Discomfort around the vagina area